 Conviction Review Unit

-The purpose of a CRU is to identify, remedy, and prevent wrongful convictions.
+The CRU seeks to identify, remedy, and prevent wrongful convictions.
 Each case the CRU accepts for review will have a strong indication that the person imprisoned could be innocent of the crime for which they were convicted.
 Minnesota’s CRU also will develop policy proposals to address the most frequently identified causes of wrongful convictions and, when possible, identify the person or people who actually committed the crime.
 Ramsey County Attorney John Choi and Hennepin County Attorney Mike Freeman submitted letters of support and have vowed to work cooperatively with the CRU in cases that might arise from their counties.

 - January 21, 2021: